about

 Norman has authored numerous resources, including "La Lawng: Michif Peekishkwewin: The Canadian Michif Language Dictionary" and has collaborated on learning materials like the language CD "Learn Michif: Kishkeehta Michif," aiming to assist students in learning Michif by listening.

-Awards & Recognition
+Education, Awards, & Recognition

 Personal Life